Enfield-Li/SpringSecurity_Rest_API_Simple_Demo/README.md

 ## A Project Helps To Setup Spring-Security With Spring-boot REST Api

-#### Default settings:

-1. Roles:

-   Intern and Manager.

-2. Permissions:

-   Intern have access to `read` operation;
-   Manager have access to both `read` and `write` operations;
-   There's a public url named `access-by-all` where everyone can access.

-#### See things in action:
+### Watch in action:

-1. Run the app;
+1).
+Run the app;

-2. Swagger UI automatically starts up, please check your default browser!
+2). `Swagger UI automatically starts up`, please check your default browser!

-3. Login as "intern" or "manager" in swagger UI:
+3).
+Login as "intern" or "manager" in swagger UI:

       {
          "username": "intern",
          "password": "intern"
       }
       or
       {
          "username": "manager",
          "password": "manager"
       }

 4. Test different endpoint as you wish :)

+### Default settings:

+1).
+Roles:

+      Intern and Manager.

+2).
+Permissions:

+      a.
+Intern have access to "read" operation;
+      b.
+Manager have access to both "read" and "write" operations;
+      c.
+There's a "public url" named access-by-all where everyone can access.